-0 %) 0 0 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 2.1 By 2023 Foster social/emotional health as a foundation for all other learning for children, families and staff as measured by TS GOLD©, and DECA-IT.
-Progress, Outcomes, and Challenges Year 1 (baseline) 100% of children will make gains on measures of social emotional development and self-regulation.
-Year 2 68% of the 3 year age group, and 89% of the Pre-K age group made growth gains on the TSGOLD© Social Emotional Development domain that were at or above national expectations (2017-2018).
-Progress/Outcomes Challenges An organization wide effort was begun to The biggest challenge is the breadth of resources, increase classroom use of the program's social- tools, curriculums, initiatives & approaches we are emotional curriculum, Conscious Discipline.
-A challenging teachers to implement in their cohort of teachers and coaches attended the classroom.
-The breadth of resources don't allow Conscious Discipline training over the summer teachers to get as much depth with any one resource, (2018).
-Additionally, during the 2018-19 school including Conscious Discipline. year, a group of Lead Teachers has been
+2.1 By 2023 Foster social/emotional health as a foundation for all other learning for children, families and staff as measured by TS GOLD©, and DECA-IT.

+Progress, Outcomes, and Challenges Year 1 (baseline) 2017-2018 100% of children will make gains on measures of social emotional development and self-regulation.
+Year 2 2018-2019 68% of the 3 year age group, and 89% of the Pre-K age group made growth gains on the TSGOLD© Social Emotional Development domain that were at or above national expectations (2017-2018).
+Progress/Outcomes Challenges An organization wide effort was begun to increase The biggest challenge is the breadth of resources, tools, classroom use of the program's social-emotional curriculums, initiatives & approaches we are challenging curriculum, Conscious Discipline.
+A cohort of teachers to implement in their classroom.
+The breadth teachers and coaches attended the Conscious of resources don't allow teachers to get as much depth Discipline training over the summer (2018). with any one resource, including Conscious Discipline.
+Additionally, during the 2018-19 school year, a Clayton school directors and mentor coaches will group of Lead Teachers has been meeting bi- complete a cross walk of resources, tools, initiatives and weekly to learn about Conscious Discipline and approaches offered to teachers.
+They will identify plan for deeper classroom implementation.
+This common elements to simplify and embed the content increased focus on Conscious Discipline has begun and use of all resources.